veralake777/react-redux-blog/README.md

 - making API requests with Redux
 - the purpose of redux-thunk

-*This app is not intended to showcase how pretty I can make it.*
+*This app is not intended to showcase UI/UX.
+It is a study to further my knowledge of how to implement react with redux.*

 ## Tools used
 [Node.js](https://nodejs.org/en/download/)<br/>